PadishahIII/devsecops-demo/docs/idea.md

 **Gate**

 1. read artifacts using corresponding schema
-2. assess reachability/exploitability, exposure via AI (configure api key by env, injected by jenkins secret - base url+api key)
+2. (omitted) assess reachability/exploitability, exposure via AI (configure api key by env, injected by jenkins secret - base url+api key)
 3. filter and group vulns using specific policy (configuration file, e.g. fail critical, warn high and skip exceptions)
 4. generate human-readable report with reference links to the artifacts and upload to jenkins artifact
 5. determine whether to fail the workflow or not